-Recovery wasn’t easy, but it wasn’t hard either.
+Recovery wasn’t easy.
 I remember vividly how badly I wanted to sleep on my side.
 For the first few days I was forced to sleep sitting up on the couch, an absolutely miserable experience.
 When my mom took my bandages off I cried and moaned because it was so awful and bruised and smelly and sticky.
 What had I done to myself?
 I would have had a tough time taking care of things properly if she wasn’t there to help me.
 I wore an Ace bandage for about 3 weeks, and a sports bra for about 6.
 Visiting Nordstrom for my first bra fitting post surgery was so exciting!

 The breast reduction was mainly done for cosmetic reasons, this upcoming surgery is happening due to an incredible amount of pain.
 One week out from back surgery I’m left wondering if I will be feeling the same way about my operation on the back as I do about the one on the front.
 Will recovery be quick?
 Will the resulting pain be worth it?
 A few weeks from now I’ll know the answers to those questions, with plenty of posts documenting the experience from start to finish.
 7:30 AM, May 12th, 2009, I’m going under once again.